 Overall, we still think the J&J shot has room for growth globally, as it could do much of the heavy lifting in getting the global population inoculated against Covid-19, considering its single-dose requirement and relatively easy storage.

 Now while J&J’s vaccine has dominated the headlines for the company, there is not much upside from a stock price appreciation point of view, given that it is a not-for-profit product, at least for the period of the pandemic.

 - Q2 2021 Performance

 - Johnson & Johnson reported a solid 27% top line growth in Q2 2021, driven by a large 63% growth in medical devices sales, 17% jump in pharmaceutical sales, and a 13% growth seen in consumer healthcare business.
 The Medical Devices business in particular has seen a rebound over the recent months after taking a hit in 2020, especially Q2 2020, due to the pandemic.
 Adjusted EPS grew 48% from $2.48 in Q2 2021 from $1.67 in the prior year quarter.

 - Impact of Coronavirus On Johnson & Johnson

-- The current coronavirus crisis will likely impact pharmaceutical companies on two fronts, 1. potential impact from hospitals deferring non-emergency and non-Covid cases, resulting in lower number of prescriptions issued, and 2. on direct sales of Medical Devices due to postponement of elective surgeries.
-Johnson & Johnson is also busy developing a vaccine for Covid-19, which the company intends to sell on a no-profit basis.
+- The current coronavirus crisis has impacted pharmaceutical companies on two fronts, 1. impact from hospitals deferring non-emergency and non-Covid cases, resulting in lower number of prescriptions issued, and 2. on direct sales of Medical Devices due to postponement of elective surgeries.
+Johnson & Johnson has also secured the U.S. FDA's emergency use authorization for its vaccine for Covid-19, which the company intends to sell on a no-profit basis.

 - Loss of Patent Exclusivity